 The course will be offered in collaboration with the Institute for Housing and Urban Development Studies (IHS).

 The IHS is an international centre of excellence.
-It is part of the School of Economics (ESE) and the Faculty of Social Sciences (FSS) of the Erasmus University Rotterdam.
+It is part of the School of Economics (ESE) and Erasmus School of Social and Behavioural Sciences (ESSB) of Erasmus University Rotterdam.